LaTeX Real-Time Preview

 Features

-- Real-time preview -- opens a side panel that updates as you type
+- Real-time preview -- side panel updates as you type, with sub-100 ms latency for prose

-- No TeX installation required -- uses a JS-based parser and KaTeX for math
+- No TeX installation required -- JS-based parser plus KaTeX for math

 - Error tolerant -- continues rendering even when your LaTeX has syntax errors

-- Bidirectional scroll sync -- scroll in the editor or the preview, the other follows
+- Bidirectional scroll sync -- scroll in the editor or the preview, the other follows; preview snaps to top while the editor is in the preamble

 - Double-click to jump -- double-click any element in the preview to jump to its source line (works across files)